<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1594118447410323&amp;ev=PageView&amp;noscript=1">

 What should you expect at our branches?

-How will rounding work on cash?
+How will rounding work?

 What stays the same?